AXErunners/docs/introduction/features.rst

 =========

-Sentinel is an autonomous agent for persisting, processing and automating Axe 12.1 governance objects and tasks, and for expanded functions in the upcoming Axe V13 release (Evolution).
-Sentinel is implemented as a Python application that binds to a local version 12.1 axed instance on each Axe 12.1 masternode.
+Sentinel is an autonomous agent for persisting, processing and automating Axe 1.2.0 governance objects and tasks, and for expanded functions in upcoming Axe release's.
+Sentinel is implemented as a Python application that binds to a local version axed instance on each Axe masternode.

-A Governance Object (or "govObject") is a generic structure introduced in Axe Core 12.1 to allow for the creation of Budget Proposals, Triggers, and Watchdogs.
+A Governance Object (or "govObject") is a generic structure introduced in Axe Core 1.3.1 to allow for the creation of Budget Proposals, Triggers, and Watchdogs.
 Class inheritance has been utilized to extend this generic object into a "Proposal" object to supplant the current Axe budget system.